 - Heat the large skillet over medium heat add olive oil to heated skillet.
 Next, you will add quality plain pork sausages, brown on all sides (traditionally the Irish do not brown the sausage)

 - In a metal frying pan or skillet on medium heat, cook bacon (rashers) till completely done but not crispy (You are basically rendering the fat off of them)

 - Meanwhile, place the large pot with a tight-fitting lid or a Dutch oven on the stove (large enough to hold all ingredients mentioned) Add broth to pot, turn on medium heat.
-Now you may add cooked quality pork sausage, rashers (bacon), ham, onions, potatoes, splash of Guinness, salt and pepper.
+Now you may add cooked quality pork sausage, rashers (bacon), ham, onions, potatoes, a splash of Guinness, salt, and pepper.

 - Bring to a good simmer and reduce heat.
 Cook on low for about 30-40 minutes add fresh parsley at this time.
 Simmer for another 10-12 minutes.

 - Serve with Irish Soda bread.